deepakbaligar-83/Association-Calendar/README.md

 ##  About <a name = "about"></a>

-The project was made as a task for a job contest and it was greatly praised for the functionality and flexibility in handling data directly in contact with the db.
+The project was made as a task for a job contest and it was greatly praised for the functionality and flexibility in handling data directly in contact with the database.

 Functions of Website:
  <br>